toreriklinnerud/atom-rubyfmt/README.md

 Format on save is disabled by default but can be enabled from the Package Settings.

-## Troubleshooting
+## Syntax errors

-If execution of Ruby/Rubyfmt fails, debug information will be printed to the Developer Console: View -> Developer -> Toggle Developer Tools
+If the Ruby code contains a syntax error it cannot be formatted.
+The syntax error will be displayed in a notification window.